-media aspect.85 Con artists have been known to create elaborate profile pages, giving their fabricated story more credibility.
+to create elaborate profile pages, giving their fabricated story more credibility.
 Con artist often call and chat on the phone to prove that they are real.
 These conversation can take place over weeks and even months as the con arts build trust with their victims.
 In some instances, con artist have even promised to marry their victims.

 Inevitably, con artists in these scams will ask their victims for money for a variety of things.
 Often con artists will ask for travel expenses so they can visit the victims in the United States.
-In other cases, they claim to need money for medical emergencies, hotel expenses, hospital bills for a child or other relative, visas or other official documents, or losses from a temporary financial setback.86 Unfortunately, in spite of telling their victims they will never ask for any more money, something always comes up resulting in the con artist requesting more money.
+In other cases, they claim to need money for medical emergencies, hotel expenses, hospital bills for a child or other relative, visas or other official documents, or losses from a temporary financial setback.
+Unfortunately, in spite of telling their victims they will never ask for any more money, something always comes up resulting in the con artist requesting more money.

 Con artists may send checks for victims to cash under the guise that they are outside the country and cannot cash the checks themselves, or they may ask victims to forward the scammer a package.
-The FBI warns that, in addition to losing money to these con artists, victims may also have unknowingly taken part in money laundering schemes or shipped stolen merchandise.87
+The FBI warns that, in addition to losing money to these con artists, victims may also have unknowingly taken part in money laundering schemes or shipped stolen merchandise.

-In 2016, the FBI's IC3 received 14,546 complaints about romance and confidence scams that cost victims \$219,807,706, the second highest type of scam by victim loss reported to the IC3.88 In comparison, in 2014, the IC3 received 5,883 complaints about romance and confidence scams that cost victims \$86.7 million dollars.89 Nearly half of the victims in 2014 were age 50 or older, and this group accounted for approximately 70 percent of the money lost to this scam last year.90 Romance and confidence scams disproportionally target women, usually between the ages of 30 and 55 years old.91 Unfortunately, both the amount of financial loss and the number of complaints for the crime have increased in recent years.92
+In 2016, the FBI's IC3 received 14,546 complaints about romance and confidence scams that cost victims \$219,807,706, the second highest type of scam by victim loss reported to the IC3.
+In comparison, in 2014, the IC3 received 5,883 complaints about romance and confidence scams that cost victims \$86.7 million dollars.
+Pearly half of the victims in 2014 were age 50 or older, and this group accounted for approximately 70 percent of the money lost to this scam last year.
+Pearly target women, usually between the ages of 30 and 55 years old.
+Unfortunately, both the amount of financial loss and the number of complaints for the crime have increased in recent years.